Abhishikth-Raj/devTinder/homework.md

 - JS object vs JSON obj difference
 - Add the express.json middleware to your application
 - make the sign up api, dynamic
+- create Feed api and get the users with a filter
+- and all the users without filter
+- user.findOne with duplicate email ids, which object will be returned?
+- write an API to delete the users from DB
+- write an API to update the user using Patch
+- Difference between put and patch